willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Spanish (Mexico)
 * Spanish (Spain)

-The Windows Mixed Reality on-screen keyboard is English (United States) only.
+The Windows Mixed Reality onscreen keyboard is English (United States) only.
 To enter text in another language, use a physical keyboard connected to your PC.
-You can also use dictation in one of the supported Windows Mixed Reality languages listed above—just select microphone  on the on-screen keyboard.
+You can also use dictation in one of the supported Windows Mixed Reality languages listed above—just select microphone on the onscreen keyboard.

 Windows Mixed Reality is also available in the following languages without speech commands or dictation features: